nathanpower/wordflow-site/content/blog/the-path-of-forgiveness.md

 ---
 title: The Path of Forgiveness
-description: A post written for <a href="http://www.doctormarkrowe.com">Dr. Mark Rowe</a>
+description: Written for Dr. Marke Rowe
 author: Rob Power
 slug: the-path-of-forgiveness
-category: Dr. Mark Rowe
+category: Self Help
-date: '2016-18-01'
+date: '2016-18-08'
 ---
 # The Path of Forgiveness